material-motion/material-motion/material_motion/dictionary.md

 This is a definition of the Terms used by the Material Motion team in their Expressions.
 All Material Motion Term implementations are expected to adhere to this guide.

-This guide is written primarily for engineers, though it can serve as a general reference of potential terminology.
+This guide is written primarily for engineers, though it is also a reference for potential terminology.

 Terminology used here: